martinthomson/internet-draft-template/draft-davis-mmusic-srtp-assurance.md

 - Add MIKEY considerations to Protocol Design section #6
 - Change doc title #7
 - Add SEQ abbreviation earlier #8
+- Discuss why this can't be a RTP Header Extension #11
+- Add Appendix further discussing why SDP Security Session Parameters extension not used #5
+- Method to Convey Multiple SSRCs for a given stream #1
+- Discuss why SEQ is signaled in the SDP #9

 ## Problem Statement {#Problem}